manoj-bhaskaran/My-Scripts/src/powershell/module/Videoscreenshot/README.md

 ## Requirements
 - PowerShell 7.0+ (PSEdition Core, a.k.a. pwsh) — Windows PowerShell 5.1 is not supported as of v2.0.0.
 - VLC (`vlc.exe`) on PATH
-- Python only needed when running the cropper (moved in later PRs)
+- Python only needed when running the cropper.
+- GDI capture currently targets Windows (uses GDI+/System.Drawing); VLC snapshot mode is cross-platform where VLC is available.
 ### If you see a version error
 The script/module will refuse to run under Windows PowerShell (5.1/Desktop).
 Install PowerShell 7+ and re-run using pwsh.